 It’s time to spice up your life this season — in the literal sense of the word!

 We all know cinnamon.
-It is used and found in almost every dish around the world, from curry to churros.
+It is used and found in a wide variety of foods around the world, from curry to churros.
 There’s no denying that cinnamon is simply delicious and can be used in a multitude of ways — and not just in your cookies and tea.

-Cassia: Also called “regular” cinnamon, this is the most commonly used type.
-It originate in Southern China and most commonly known as the Chinese Cinnamon.
+Cassia, also known as “regular” cinnamon, is the most frequently used type.
+It originates in Southern China and is most commonly known as the ‘Chinese Cinnamon.’

 1. Antioxidant Power

-Cinnamon contains a compound called cinnamaldehyde that researchers believe accounts for many of the spice’s health benefits.
+Cinnamon contains a healthy skin compound called cinnamaldehyde which researchers believe accounts for many of the spice’s health benefits.
 It is also high in polyphenol antioxidants.
-Antioxidants fight off free radicals that can damage cells.
-You may have heard of free radicals in relation to skincare, because it is precisely these unstable atoms that cause a lot of skin problems related to aging.
+Antioxidants fight off free radicals that can damage skin cells.
+You may have heard of free radicals in relation to skincare because it is precisely these unstable atoms that cause a lot of skin problems related to aging.

-3. Lowering Blood Sugar
+3. Lowering Blood Sugar Levels

-4. Reducing Risk of Heart Disease
+4. Reducing the Risk of Heart Disease

 How To Use Cinnamon

 If you’re not quite interested in swallowing two teaspoons of cinnamon a day, you can add it into certain recipes to make delicious pastries and other goods and consume it that way.
 You can even add it to your skincare products to fight acne.

 Side Effects of Having Too Much Cinnamon

-1. Fighting Inflammation
+1. Fighting Inflammation in the Body & Skin

 As with cinnamon, curcumin is a great anti-inflammatory substance.
 As previously mentioned, acute inflammation helps us fight off a variety of infections.
 Chronic inflammation, however, should not be allowed to thrive in the body.
 Curcumin can help alleviate chronic inflammation and thus prevent a number of diseases.

-2. Fighting Oxidative Stress
+2. Fighting Oxidative Stress in the Skin

-Oxidative stress is defined as an imbalance of free radicals and antioxidants in the body.
+Oxidative stress is defined as an imbalance of free radicals and antioxidants in the body and skin.
 It is dangerous because it can ultimately lead to tissue damage and disease.
-Curcumin can help neutralize free radicals and restore balance in the body, potentially preventing disease and illness, even cancer.
+It can also lead to less dangerous issues, like acne.